-The paper is organized as follows.
+This article is organized as follows.
 Section II describes early image reconstruction approaches, especially those used in current clinical systems.
-Sections III and IV describe sparsity and low-rank based approaches for image reconstruction.
+Sections III and IV describe sparsity and low-rank-based approaches for image reconstruction.
 Section V surveys the advances in data-driven image models and related machine learning approaches for image reconstruction.
-Among the learning-based methods, techniques that learn image models using model-based cost functions from training data, or on-the-fly from measurements are discussed, followed by recent methods relying on supervised learning of models for reconstruction, typically from datasets of high quality images and their corrupted versions.
-Section VI reviews the very recent works using learned convolutional neural networks (a.k.a. deep learning) for image reconstruction.
+Among the learning-based methods, techniques that learn image models using model-based cost functions from the training data, or on-the-fly from measurements are discussed, followed by recent methods relying on supervised learning of models for reconstruction, typically from data sets of high-quality images and their corrupted versions.
+Section VI reviews the very recent works using learned CNNs (also known as deep learning) for image reconstruction.
 Section VII discusses some of the current challenges and open questions in image reconstruction and outlines future directions for the field.
-Section VIII concludes this review paper.
+Section VIII concludes this review article.